 Naturally, your child’s comfort is important too.
 So you want to make sure your mattress has adequate support, yet is not too rigid.
 But you don’t want one that’s too soft either, due to the possible choking risks that are present with soft mattresses, toppers and anything else inside the crib like bumpers.

 If you’re shopping on price alone, you can find cheap alternative products.
-But is a lower price worth it if the possibility of potential danger soars higher?
+But is a lower price worth it if safety and comfort are compromised?

 Introducing The How To Choose A Crib Mattress – Your Buying Guide